Time is ticking, and we can’t do anything about it!

 As you may have already guessed, “Pomodoro” is translated into “tomato” in the Italian language.

 The author behind this fun and super effective time saving technique is Francesco Cirillo.
-When he was studying at a university, he used a tomato timer to track his time spent doing his homework assignments.
+When he was studying at a university, he used a tomato timer to track his time spent on homework assignments.
 So, the name goes…

-Using the Pomodoro technique, you are required to allocate 25 minutes on much focused hard work, and then take a 5 minute break to do something on your own as a fun and interesting activity.
+The Pomodoro technique requires you to allocate 25 minutes on much focused hard work, and then take a 5 minute break.
 This is to ensure your mind gets a rest from time to time and fresh energy is brought on to start working productively again.
 Genius!

-During those 5 minute breaks, you can do whatever inspires you or makes you happy, such as painting, walking, chatting with your friends, eating, or even taking a quick shower.
-Whatever you like, as long as it manages to breathe life into your own beautiful self!
+During these 5 minute breaks, you can do whatever inspires you or makes you happy, such as painting, walking, chatting with your friends, eating, or even taking a quick shower.
+Whatever you like, as long as it manages to breathe life into yourself.

-The Time-Boxing technique is about setting some time aside to do something.
+The Time-Boxing technique is about setting some time aside.
 Here, the accent is on the actual allocation of time to be spent, not the tasks to be completed.

 Certain tasks are just created to be done with the time-boxing technique, ultimately saving lots of your valuable time.